 Help Us Become A Green Power Community

 For us to qualify as a Green Power Community, every user of electricity in the community must offset at least 20 percent of their electric use with renewable or alternative energy.
-This is only a simple phone call away with San Miguel Power Association Green Blocks.
+This is only a simple phone call away with San Miguel Power Association's Totally Green Program.
 We can do it!

 We are always studying the potential of alternative energy sources for our public facilities and municipal infrastructure, including geothermal heating and cooling, solar, hydro, wind and biomass.
 As the possibility for capturing the energy from these natural resources is discovered, we will research ways to apply them to our government facilities or pass the information on to you for private use.